oneapi-src/oneAPI-samples/DirectProgramming/C++/GraphTraversal/MergesortOMP/README.md

 ## Building the `Merge Sort` Program

+> **Note**: If you have not already done so, set up your CLI
+> environment by sourcing  the `setvars` script located in
+> the root of your oneAPI installation.
+>
+> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+>
+> Linux User: . ~/intel/oneapi/setvars.sh
+>
+> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+>
+>For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 Perform the following steps:
 1. Build the program using the following `make` commands.
 ```